Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon RX 6500 XT should theoretically be a lot better than the Radeon HD 6770 overall. (explain)
+Memory BandwidthIn theory, the Radeon RX 6500 XT will be 119% faster than the Radeon HD 6770 overall, due to its greater data rate. (explain)

-Texel RateThe Radeon RX 6500 XT should be a lot (about 291%) better at texture filtering than the Radeon HD 6770. (explain)
+Texel RateThe Radeon RX 6500 XT should be a lot (approximately 291%) more effective at AF than the Radeon HD 6770. (explain)

-Pixel RateThe Radeon RX 6500 XT will be quite a bit (more or less 389%) faster with regards to AA than the Radeon HD 6770, and also should be able to handle higher screen resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon RX 6500 XT should be quite a bit (approximately 389%) faster with regards to AA than the Radeon HD 6770, and should be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison